 First, add the lavender buds to the milk in a small pan over medium heat.
 Think of this like steeping tea.
 Allow the mixture to cook for 5-8 minutes.
 It will become fragrant, but I also like to taste the milk just to ensure it has enough lavender flavor before removing it from the heat.
 I prefer this method to using lavender extract, as I think it tastes a bit more “real”.
 But if you can’t find culinary (food safe) lavender buds, then extract is OK too.
 Just use 1/2 teaspoon on your first batch and see what you think.
 Floral flavors can become overpowering in recipes fast, so don’t over do it.

-In a large bowl press together the sugar and thyme.
-Then add the flour, salt and baking powder and give it a good stir.
+In a large bowl, press together the sugar and thyme.
+Then, add the flour, salt and baking powder and give it a good stir.
 Cube the cold butter and cut into the flour with a pastry blender or your clean hands.
 Incorporate until the mixture resembles very small pebbles (butter and flour pebbles—yum!).
-Then add the milk and press into a dough ball.
+Then add the milk and egg mixture and press into a dough ball.